430058Mauger1/Old/README.md

 #### A Bootstrap Navbar

-+ Will have the companies name, an about us link and a search bar and button.
++ Will have the companies name, links to other pages and a search bar and button.
 + #092833
 + Width 100% Height 56 pixels
 + White text, weight 700